Last Updated on

 Having said that, I still keep a pack in my spice drawer (ahem, ahem) as its one of those mixes that can be used to lift the flavour in any cuisine and not just limited to Indian.

-Like all spice blends, there is no set ingredient list for a curry powder.
+Like all spice blends, there is no set ingredient list for making curry powder.

 A curry powder blend has a mix of pungent and sweet spices to balance the taste.